charlestsai1729/AAML_test/labs/lab_5.md

 ````

 ### Evaluation Criteria
 Note that your systolic array + im2col shall be faster than lab2's SIMD method, we will be running several labels to make sure you have done everything right.

+Also, to earn the score for this part, you must successfully complete the `TFLite Unit Tests` without any failures.
 ```{important}
 You will get **0%** if you can't pass the golden test or didn't meet the requirement.
 ```